Ansandr/task_ThreeThreads/README.md

-# Develop C++ QT Window Application
+# C++ QT Window Application

-Develop C++ QT window application, with multiple threads that communicate with each other.
+C++ QT window application, with multiple threads that communicate with each other.

 There are three threads: